 Solely the Michalská brána (Michael’s Gate) in Michalská street and a few segments of the wall have survived to this day.

 Alongside the south front of the St Martin’s Cathedral runs the Panska street.
 In this street the Vydrická brána, another razed city-gate, was located.

 There were two further major city-gates which did not survive: the Rybárska brána (located in the street of the same name), and the Laurinská brána (located in Laurinská street).

 6.5 St Martin’s Cathedral

-The Roman Catholic St Martin’s Cathedral (named after Martin of Tours), built in the 15th century, is the biggest and best-known sacral edifice in the city.
+The Roman Catholic St Martin’s Cathedral (named after Martin of Tours), built in the 15th century, is the biggest and best-known ecclesiastical edifice in the city.

-The Cathedral played an important role in the history of the Kingdom of Hungary, of which Bratislava (the Hungarian name is Pozsony) was an integral part of for many centuries.
+The Cathedral had some significance in the history of the Kingdom of Hungary, in which Bratislava (the Hungarian name is Pozsony) was an integral part of for several centuries.

-It is located very close to the Most SNP, and due to the proximity to the bridge and the vibrations caused by the heavy traffic, the structure of the church is (slowly but steadily) deteriorating.
+It is located close to the Most SNP, and due to the proximity to the bridge and the vibrations caused by the traffic volume, the structure of the church is (slowly but steadily) deteriorating.